beckermr/pizza-cutter-sims/runs/README.md

 ## notes

 ### run0027
-  - done with mfrac and ormak/bmask at the sheared locations
+  - when done with mfrac and ormak/bmask at the sheared locations had 1.5 +/ 0.5 10^-3 bias